Anchorsify/Anchorsify.github.io/_pages/Mist.md

 Any Suiton or Fuuton technique can be converted to Fuuton as a Chakra +5, Speed +0 link, with the following changes:

- - Hyouton inflicts Piercing wounds, and blocking reduces the damage of Hyouton techniques by 25% less.
+ - Hyouton inflicts Piercing wounds, and Ignores Armor.
+ - Blocking reduces the damage of Hyouton techniques by 25% less.
  - Hyouton’s damage for the purpose of wounding is considered 25% higher, which stacks additively with other increases on converted techniques (50% + 25% = 75%)
  - You may forego rolling any or all of the damage dice when using a Hyouton technique, treating the result of those dice as equal to one higher than half the die size (d4’s become 3, d6’s become 4, d8’s become 5, etc).
 You must declare how many dice you are applying this to before rolling damage.
  - Fuuton converted to Hyouton may not be used with a fan, and gain a gallons of water requirement equal to 1/5 their Chakra cost.